lukekaye/msc-projects/README.md

 ## Classification of Breast Tissue Samples using Statistical Methods

 Data concerning cytological characteristics of breast tissue samples collected from women were provided.
 Each sample had additionally been labelled with whether it was cancerous or not, as _benign_ or _malignant_.
 The task was to build multiple classifiers for the data, with careful use of cross-validation to contrast the fitted classifiers.
-The production of a short recorded presentation describing the analysis was also required.
 A mathematical question relating to logistic regression and linear discriminant analysis was given to solve.

 | **Languages/Applications** | **Major Libraries**                |
 |----------------------------|------------------------------------|